 Death Benefits

-So, Does Workers’ Compensation Pay Full Salary in Georgia?
+So, does Workers’ Compensation Pay Full Salary in Georgia?

-As you can see from the above information, the answer is clearly “no.” However, we find that regular payments at two-thirds of full salary help many workers support themselves (and their families) while they are away from work getting treatment.
-Most workers’ have the right to these workers’ compensation benefits, and, in some situations, they may need legal help to get them.
+As you can see from the above information, the answer is “no.” However, we find that regular payments at two-thirds of full salary help many workers support themselves and their families while they are away from work getting treatment.

-How to Make Sure Workers’ Compensation Pays a Portion of Your Salary (and Other Benefits)
+How to Make Sure Workers’ Compensation Pays a Portion of Your Salary and Other Benefits

 Report the Work Injury